waseemakhtar/c_programs/README.md

   - Bubble Sort
 - Arrays
   - Given a sorted array which is rotated, find the minimum number in the array
+- Strings
+- Trees
+  - Check if given tree is a BST(Binary search tree)
+  - Check if given tree is symmetric
+- Stacks
+  - Implenting stacks using arrays